Spring Burrata Salad

 Pairs nicely with a glass of Prosecco or pinot grigio.

 Bryan Leary is the executive chef at Oak & Grain, the fine dining restaurant at the gracious Inn at Pleasant Lake in New London.
-Dining is available Wednesday through Sunday with a three- or five- course meal, depending on the night.
-Enjoy the view of the lake at the three-course brunch ($32).
-On Thursdays, there is a family-style dinner for $40.
-Reservations are necessary.
+Dining is normally available Wednesday through Sunday with a three- or five- course meal, depending on the night.
 Cooking lessons and a variety of events and special dinners are offered throughout the year. innatpleasantlake.com